Panacea Financial, a division of Primis Bank, deposit products:

 Congratulations!
 You made it through medical school and have completed your residency.
 Now what?
 As you take the first step toward planning your career as a physician, there are many considerations you need to make as you embark on your journey.

 Once you determine where you want to work, make sure you are prepared with both your CV and your interviewing skills.
-Experts can help you prepare, and it’s always best to practice your negotiating skills.
-Don’t think you need to accept the first job offer that comes your way.
-As the U.S. is preparing for a physician shortage, you are in demand and are worth more than you might think!
+Experts and mentors can help you prepare, and it’s always best to practice your negotiating skills for your contracts.

 Preparing Financially